-Still, when Scott of Real Epicurean challenged food bloggers to come up with a seasonal recipe for In the Bag featuring asparagus as well as eggs and Parmesan cheese, I could see absolutely nothing wrong with that at all!
-In response, I've turned to my old stand-by, the pan-fried then oven-broiled frittata.
+Still, I can see absolutely nothing wrong with featuring asparagus with eggs and Parmesan cheese for breakfast!
+I turned to my old stand-by, the pan-fried then oven-broiled frittata.
 Taking a cue from a recipe in Marlena de Blasi's fascinating Taste of Southern Italy I added some dry white wine and plenty of fresh mint to the egg batter this time, but substituted my own asparagus preparation and frittata cooking methods.
 Despite the amount of herb, the mint added just a delicate but refreshing bouquet that perfectly complemented the asparagus without overwhelming it.
-If you like asparagus, eggs and Parmesan cheese — and who doesn't? — I think you'll be delighted with this entry.
+If you like asparagus, eggs and Parmesan cheese — and who doesn't? — I think you'll be delighted with this recipe.